-Due to the first stage of a nominal 400,000t/y expansion that came on stream in 2004, capacity increased to 749,000t/y.
-PotashCorp committed $80m to a 500,000t/yr expansion of the operation’s product-compaction capacity.
+Due to the first stage of a nominal 400,000 tonnes per annum (tpa) expansion that came on stream in 2004, capacity increased to 749,000tpa.
+PotashCorp committed $80m to a 500,000tpa expansion of the operation’s product-compaction capacity.
 The expansion was completed in the last quarter of 2005.

 In 2007, the company announced a 2Mt mine and mill expansion project to further increase production at Rocanville.
 In 2008, the scope of the expansion was increased to 2.7Mt with provision for an additional 700,000t.

-Geology and reserves
+Geology and reserves of potash

 The potash zones are sandwiched between rock salt formations within the prairie evaporite.
-The lower esterhazy member is mined for potash.
+The lower Esterhazy member is mined for potash.
 The primary lithology is halite with variable amounts of sylvite, carnallite and clay.
 The main ore zone occurs at a depth of approximately 960m.

 The average thickness is 2.43m with an average grade of 21.5% K₂O and 1.4% insolubles.
 At the end of 2005, PotashCorp stated Rocanville’s reserves as being 372Mt at 22.5% K₂O, sufficient to support production at current levels for 59 years.

 The mine has two concrete-sealed, 1,000m-deep shafts for production and service within the Blairmore formation.

 The run-of-mine ore is loaded on to extensible conveyors attached to the continuous miners.
-These connect to the main haulage conveyors, which move the ore to skip-loading pockets at the shafts, where it is hoisted to surface.
+These connect to the main haulage conveyors, which move the ore to skip-loading pockets at the shafts, where it is hoisted to the surface.

 In addition to automating its Marietta miners to measure ore grades and mine selectively, the company installed a central control room at Rocanville from which the entire mine, surface and underground, is controlled.

-The run-of-mine ore is crushed to free the KCl (potash), and is scrubbed and deslimed to remove any clay.
+The run-of-mine ore is crushed to free the KCl (potash) and is scrubbed and deslimed to remove any clay.
 After conditioning with reagents, the potash minerals are floated off with the products then being de-brined, dried and screened before shipment.

-The mill has a central control system which monitors the ore throughout the refining process.
+The mill has a central control system that monitors the ore throughout the refining process.
 Run-of-mine ore is dry-crushed and screened in a two-stage circuit before being slurried in a saline solution together with the fines prior to pumping to a sizing screen distributor.
 Mill feed is then de-slimed in a circuit of three scrubbing tanks for stationary screening, hydroseparating and thickening.
 Carnallite is decomposed in a cool leach stage.

 Feed for reagent addition is collected from the stationary screens and cyclone underflows and is treated in vertical conditioners before being combined in a bulk flotation process.
 In the coarse flotation circuit, the ore treated with reagents is fed into a series of rougher, cleaner and recleaner flotation cells.

-Final mill tailings are drawn off at the rougher stage and final product at the recleaner stage.
+Final mill tailings are drawn off at the rougher stage and the final product at the recleaner stage.
 Cleaner-cell tailings are recycled to the rougher feed and recleaner tailings thickened in a scavenger cell and used as crystalliser feed.

 The product is dewatered in centrifuges before drying in gravity-fed, direct-fired driers and classified according to size (granular, coarse, standard and suspension).

-Overseas sales are exported by the potash-producers’ marketing company, Canpotex, from the West Coast, Great Lakes and Gulf of Mexico.
+Overseas sales are exported by the potash-producers’ marketing company, Canpotex, from the West Coast, Great Lakes and the Gulf of Mexico.
 Road transport is used for local and upper Midwest US deliveries.

 During 2000, around 1,420ha of land at Rocanville were transferred into the Saskatchewan Representative Area Network, containing areas of untouched ecosystems.